tmkontra/botschaft/README.md

 A running botschaft instance provides OpenAPI docs at `${botschaft-uri}/docs`

-You can view a copy of the OpenAPI docs here: [mrindoc viewer](https://mrin9.github.io/OpenAPI-Viewer/#/load/https%3A%2F%2Fraw.githubusercontent.com%2Fttymck%2Fbotschaft%2Fmaster%2Fexample%2Fopenapi.json)
+You can view a copy of the OpenAPI docs here: [openapi.json](/botschaft-py/example/openapi.json)

 ## Routes